MBrahem/ASRTOIDE/README.md

 ## Dataframe API

-A second option for executing astronomical queries is to use the Spark DataFrame API.
+A second option for executing astronomical queries is to use the Spark DataFrame API using Scala.

 If you need to test other queries using the DataFrame interface, you can refer to other classes in package `fr.uvsq.adam.astroide.executor` called `RunCrossMatch` `RunConeSearch` `RunKNN`